top of page

 Now, I realize that sometimes just forcing yourself to write isn’t going to cut it.
 Sometimes you need to step back and take a breather.
 This could be taking a break from a specific project to write something else you feel inspired to write, or it could mean taking a break from all writing.
 It could be just stopping for the day, or only for fifteen minutes; or it could be taking six months to reevaluate your work.

 Be careful with this, though – don’t use it as an excuse to never finish a project because you hit Writer’s Block somewhere in the middle.
 If you’re going to drop a project you were intending to finish, think long and hard about that choice.
-Breaking for long periods of time should be a last resort.
+Not finishing projects is one of the big reasons young writers don't make it in the industry - they write on a whim, and as soon as a project gets tough, drop it.
+Some projects aren't worth your time, sure.
+But many are, and the character-building to plow through will serve you throughout your life.

 3. Switch Things Up

 Write something new.
 Sit somewhere new.
+Try a different time of day.
+Wear a different hat (literally).
 Write blindfolded.

-I’m not joking.
+And the blindfold wasn't a joke either.
 Sometimes when things are rough, all you need to do is tie a scarf around your tricksy eyeballs, or put a newspaper over your computer screen, or turn your font color the same color as your page.
 Why?
-For those of us who struggle with writing when you’re already ashamed of the line you just wrote, this can be a lifesaver.
+For those of us who struggle with writing when you can see and want to edit the lines before, this can be a lifesaver.
 It forces you to focus on the next words instead of the typos and poor grammatical structure.
 You can’t edit a blank page.

 4. Start a Routine